Plate Expectations: Yolklore's Free-From Dining Guide

 While dining out should be a pleasure accessible to all, for many it’s a minefield brought about by diet.
 In 2017, two million Britons were diagnosed with a food allergy – a stat that doesn't include food intolerances – and whether it’s dairy, gluten, soy, nuts or sulfites to be avoided, it’s often been safer to stay in and stick to what you know rather than brave that new restaurant down the road.

-Luckily the past five years has seen a boom in free-from dining options that spans the country, giving those with eating disorders of all stripes genuine options.
+Luckily the past five years has seen a boom in free-from dining options that spans the country, giving those with dietary requirements of all stripes genuine options.
 While in the past those with intolerances might have faced a solitary menu option at best, there now exists a vibrant roster of restaurants either specialising in free-from food or at least offering separate menus that appear far more than just an afterthought.
-Spanning fine dining to fast food via a range of global cuisines, here’s our nationwide list of favourite free-from restaurants.
+Covering fine dining to fast food via a range of global cuisines, here’s our nationwide list of favourite free-from restaurants.

 The Spread Eagle, London